LasseBKMoeller/pandapipes/README.rst

 Tutorials on how to use the new functions can be found in the tutorials folder (in german).

+If you have any questions you can ask me or Philipp Jünemann at Gelsenwasser Energienetze: philipp.juenemann@gw-energienetze.de

 .. image:: ./doc/source/pics/pp.svg